Soaking up The Sun: Maximizing the Potential of Urban PV

 Embracing urban PV enhances the resiliency of our cities while helping decarbonize our energy grid, increasing environmental sustainability.
 However, while this technology has matured significantly over the last decade, challenges to its widespread adoption remain.

 The inclusion of urban PV is only one portion of effective solar design.
-Discover how RWDI is working with clients to help them understand how the sun can interact with their building projects by visiting our Solar Studies service.
+Discover how RWDI is working with clients to help them understand how the sun can interact with their building projects by visiting our Solar Studies service page.